edesmontils/BE4DBPedia/README.md

 python3.6 bgp-test-endpoint.py -e TPF ./data/logs20151031/logs-20151031-extract/*/*-be4dbp.xml -to 20
 ```

-The result is, for each user file, a file (names '<user-ip>-be4dbp-tested-TPF') where each 'entry' (a BGP) is evaluated according to the data provider.
+The result is, for each user file, a file (named '<user-ip>-be4dbp-tested-TPF.xml'), valid with 'http://documents.ls2n.fr/be4dbp/log.dtd', where each 'entry' (a BGP) is evaluated according to the data provider.

-Next, rank BGP.
+Next, rank BGPs.

 ```
 python3.6 bgp-ranking-analysis.py ./data/logs20151031/logs-20151031-extract/*/*-tested-TPF.xml
 ```

+The result is, ror each user file, a file (named '<user-ip>-be4dbp-tested-TPF-ranking.xml') valid with 'http://documents.ls2n.fr/be4dbp/ranking.dtd'.

 Next, we suppose that LIFT results are in the directory './data/divers/liftDeductions/traces/'.